 Positive people secrete more endorphins, dopamines, and serotonin, which can lead to better health, Moy says.
 If you connect the dots, you’ll find out that being happy is a way of reducing the “free radicals that stress releases which damages your body,” Campbell says.

-Snyder says acupuncture increases your cortisol levels, which automatically kick starts your “happy hormones.”
+Snyder says acupuncture decreases your cortisol levels, which automatically kick starts your “happy hormones.”

 In short, Snyder suggests we “marry Eastern and Western medicine together.”